 - Healthy fats- Trans and saturated fats are generally a no-no and you should take them in moderation.
 But more ideally, go for healthy fats such as fish, chia seeds, nuts, and avocados

-Let’s talk about post-workout meal timing and hydrationÂ
+Let’s talk about post-workout meal timing and hydration

 Some suggest eating within the anabolic window, which covers the period right after you work out, specifically 30 minutes to 1 hour after training.
 The research and evidence on this however are far from conclusive.
 So you should be just fine sticking it out till the next meal.
 However, high-level athletes who train several times daily often eat much more frequently of Post-workout nutrition guide.

 If you’ve been training for a long time and haven’t been getting results, perhaps it may be because of poor post and pre-workout nutrition.
 Getting this right is the first step toward success in your program.
-However, you may need to get an expert to craft a personalized nutrition plan since physiologies vary from one person to the next.
+However, you may need to get an expert to craft a personalized diet plan since physiologies vary from one person to the next.
 Should you need advice in this regard, or a personal trainer to help you out, our gym in San Diego is here for you.
 Contact us today for more details.